r1oga/smartbrain-client/README.md

 - Authentication
 - Profile update
 ### Face recognition
-- Lets user upload an image
+- Let user upload an image
-- Recognizes whether human faces are in the image
+- Recognize whether human faces are in the image
-- Tracks number of images uploaded by user
+- Track number of images uploaded by user

 ## How it is built
 ### Front End